John Stevenson (writer): Marcus van Heller pen name

 The novels The Wantons (1957), Terror (1958) and Nightmare (1960) have a contemporary setting of social discontent, while Cruel Lips (1956), Kidnap (1961) and Adam and Eve (1961) are thrillers.

 In a few years, Marcus van Heller became the most prolific and mysterious pen name from the "Traveller's Companion" series.
 "In the netherworld of erotica, the name Marcus van Heller approaches the stature of legend" (portrayal by John de St. Jorre in his book about the history of Olympia Press).

 At one point, John Stevenson and Alexander Trocchi found out that Maurice Girodias reprinted their works under another imprint, Ophelia Press, to avoid giving them more money.
 This fact and also a negative remark from Girodias regarding the effort he put into writing his most recent novel determined Stevenson to end the collaboration with Olympia Press and return to Britain in 1961.
 Afterwards, Girodias used the fact that the real identity behind the pen name Marcus van Haller was largely unknown, commissioning other writers to publish new novels under this pen name.

 In a 2003 interview, John Stevenson mentioned that the career turn in the years 1955–1961 was unexpected by him.
 He was far from having a Bohemian lifestyle and his only previous experience of writing consisted in a few features for West Country magazines.
 He usually kept his real identity separate from this work (his parents never knew anything about it).
 The unexpected factor was also reflected in the fact that he did not know how to negotiate proper contracts, earning only the lump sum agreed for the first edition and losing any subsequent royalties.

 Later career

-After returning to Britain, John Stevenson became a civil servant, working as press officer for the Central Office of Information.
+After returning to Britain, John Stevenson became a civil servant, working as the press officer for the Central Office of Information.
 He ghostwrote a biography of Michael X, From Michael de Freitas to Michael X, published in 1968.
 In 1969 under the name John X. Under the pen name Stephen John, he began publishing new novels at Berkley Books.
 I Like It That Way (1969) started a series of seven erotic novels, published in the years 1969–1976 and based on a fictional art dealer named Albert Divine.

-Personal life
+Personal life and death

-He has two sons James and David.
+Stevenson had two sons, James and David.
 The eldest is the punk/alternative rock guitarist James Stevenson.
-As an avid Karate enthusiast he became a black belt at the age of sixty six.
+As an avid Karate enthusiast, he became a black belt at the age of 66.

+John Stevenson died on 27 November 2017, at the age of 87.